-The Green Bond Principles specifically focus on four components:36
+The Green Bond Principles specifically focus on four components:37

 - 1. Use of proceeds types of projects and their environmental benefits should be clear; - 2.
 Process for evaluation and selection of projects funded with proceeds; - 3.
-Management of proceeds proceeds and disbursements for 'green' projects should be housed in separate, easily trackable accounts leaving a clear audit trail; and - 4.
+Management of proceeds proceeds and disbursements for "green" projects should be housed in separate, easily trackable accounts leaving a clear audit trail; and - 4.
 Reporting use of proceeds should be reported and updated at least annually stating the disbursements and expected environmental impact.

 The Climate Bond Standards were created as a certification scheme to verify the green credentials of a bond.
 The certification standards align with the Green Bond Principles and are guided by a panel of climate and energy experts.
-Other services providing second-party reviews and/or third-party
+Other services providing independent reviews and/or third-party assurances have sprung up off the back of the Green Bond Principles and Climate Bond Standards as well.